alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Calling `GetRiskScore(customer)` twice is not like calling `Add(2, 4)` twice.
 The request might time out, consume quota, hit a rate limit, or return a different score on the second call even with the same customer.
 The act of calling the API is itself observable.

-With effects, execution policy means when, whether, in what order, and how often the operation runs.
+With effects, execution policy becomes important: when, whether, in what order, and how often the operation runs.
 Once running the operation can change what later code or external systems observe, those choices become part of the outcome.
+If the surrounding monad decides that policy for you, effectful computations can become awkward to compose.

 `IO<T>` changes `Customer -> RiskScore` into `Customer -> IO<RiskScore>`.
 Instead of performing the request immediately, the function returns a recipe for a request that can be run later.
 That keeps effectful code composable while leaving the execution policy open until a boundary decides to call `Run()`.